Hallak Cleaner's Fabric Guide

 This French lightweight silk is recognized by its supreme luster and drapability.
 Today, you may find it made from rayon, cotton and other manufactured fibers.
 With a sheen on one side, the back is dull.
 Best usage is pajamas, dresses and draped gowns.
 Available in solids and prints.

 Made from cotton and any of the main textile fibers.
 “Chenille” is French for caterpillar.
 When you look at this textile, you can understand why because of its hair appearance.
-Best usage are (warm and cozy) sweaters and blankets.
+Best usage is (warm and cozy) sweaters and blankets.

 Silk, rayon, cotton or synthetics with a plain weave.
 A light sheer or transparent fabric made with very fine, tightly twisted fibers.
 Despite looking flimsy, this textile is very strong.
 When sewing, chiffon can be difficult to handle.
 Best suited for shirring, draping, gathering and tucking.